ricardomj0499/DataEngineerNotes/bigdata_lab/postgres_server/README.md

 - Initializes:

   - A `metastore` database.
-  - A `hive` user with full privileges on the metastore.
+  - A `hive` user with full privileges on the metastore database.

 - Easy to integrate into containerized Big Data environments.